ShoGinn/ShoGinn/README.md

 [![Profile Views](https://komarev.com/ghpvc/?username=ShoGinn&abbreviated=true)](https://github.com/antonkomarev/github-profile-views-counter)

-I'm Scott, a technology enthusiast who is passionate about automation and making things easier.
-While I enjoy software development, my true passion lies in using technology to streamline processes and improve efficiency.
-I have experience working with a variety of programming languages and technologies, and I'm always looking for new challenges and opportunities to grow my skills.
+I'm Scott, a technology enthusiast passionate about automation and making things easier.
+While I enjoy software development, my passion lies in using technology to streamline processes and improve efficiency.
+I have experience working with various programming languages and technologies and always look for new challenges and opportunities to grow my skills.

-In addition to my interest in automation, I'm also passionate about DevOps and the role it plays in modern software development.
-I believe that DevOps is essential for building high-quality software quickly and efficiently, and I'm always looking for ways to improve my DevOps skills and knowledge.
+In addition to my interest in automation, I'm passionate about DevOps and its role in modern software development.
+DevOps is essential for building high-quality software quickly and efficiently, and I'm always looking for ways to improve my DevOps skills and knowledge.

-If you'd like to get in touch, feel free to reach out to me on LinkedIn or Discord.
-I'm always happy to chat with other technology enthusiasts and discuss new ideas.

 ## Contact Me

 If you'd like to get in touch, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/scottdginn) or [Discord](https://discordapp.com/users/385709374422777856).
-Or you can start a [Discussion](https://github.com/ShoGinn/ShoGinn/discussions).
+You can also start a [Discussion](https://github.com/ShoGinn/ShoGinn/discussions).
 I'm always happy to chat with other technology enthusiasts and discuss new ideas.

 ## Clever Links